 Speaking of helmets, bike share systems don’t usually provide them at stations.
 While many states and municipalities don’t require adults to wear helmets on bicycles, it’s a good idea to – particularly if you’re sharing the road with cars.
 Of course, this is especially inconvenient if you’re traveling, as a helmet takes up valuable space in your luggage and can’t be folded down.

 And if you don’t own a bike helmet to begin with, buying one increases the cost of your bikesharing habit.
 Good helmets start at $20, and excellent ones can cost $100 or more.

 Though exact figures are hard to come by, bikesharing systems often have many more docks than bikes.
 For instance, New York’s Citi Bike has two docks for every bike.
 And bike share employees frequently remove bikes from full or nearly full stations to keep some docks open.
 This makes users more likely to be able to dock their bikes, but it’s impossible to guarantee a spot every time.

-The likelihood of being shut out of a station rises when you’re traveling to the same destination as everyone else – for instance, a central business district on a weekday morning.
+The likelihood of being shut out of a station rises when you’re traveling to the same destination as everyone else – for instance, a central business district on a weekday morning or a popular park on a beautiful Saturday.
 If you need to bike around searching for an open dock, you could accrue usage fees through no fault of your own, increasing the cost of your commute.